-In accordance with invites the ITU-R 1 of WRC Resolution.
-731 Working Party (WP) 1A is considering if and under what conditions sharing is possible between active and passive services in passive bands between 86 and 252 GHz.
+In accordance with invites the ITU-R 1 of WRC Resolution 731 (WRC-19), Working Party (WP) 1A is considering if and under what conditions sharing is possible between active and passive services in passive bands between 86 and 252 GHz.
 As such, WP 1A requests WPs 3J and 3M to provide guidance on which ITU-R Recommendations should be used to appropriately model the propagation effects (e.g., free-space attenuation, atmospheric absorption, hydrometeor scatter, multipath, etc.) that exist for this frequency range between terrestrial-based fixed service interferers and satellite-based passive sensors.
-The characteristics of the satellite-based systems are contained in Recommendation RS.1861.
-In the proposed studies only Fixed terrestrial systems with main beam elevation angles less than 5o and beamwidths in the 1o - 5o range in the 116-122.25 GHz, 148.5-151.5 GHz and 226-231.5 GHz bands will be considered.
 Working Parties 3J and 3M are kindly invited to respond in a timely manner before the deadline of 15 May, 2021, at the latest, and in advance if possible.